cpabooks/cpabooks-docs/docs/point-of-sale/scan_weight_from_barcode.rst

   accordingly.

-- The third way is more easier to use in real-life but most complex to configure in Odoo, is to attached the weight scale machine to the point of sales terminal.
+- The third way is more easier to use in real-life but most complex to configure in CPAbooks, is to attached the weight scale machine to the point of sales terminal.

 Business case